-Blackburn Study Center
+Blackburn Study Center & Gallery

-The Blackburn Study Center (BSC) is dedicated to advancing the research and scholarship of founder, Robert Blackburn, and The Printmaking Workshop (PMW).
+The Blackburn Study Center (BSCG) is dedicated to advancing the research and scholarship of founder, Robert Blackburn, and The Printmaking Workshop (PMW).
 Spanning nearly eight decades—and continuing to grow—our mission is to uncover and highlight the many contributions the PMW had on art history of the twentieth century through research and free public programming including exhibitions with partnering organizations.

 Support Bob Blackburn’s legacy.